armbian/build/documentation/geek-faq.md

 - **KERNEL_CONFIGURE** (yes|no):
     - set to "yes" to configure kernel (add or remove modules or features).
 Kernel configuration menu will be brought up before compilation
     - set to "no" to compile kernel without changing default or custom provided configuration
 - **CLEAN_LEVEL** (comma-separated list): defines what should be cleaned.
-Default value is "make,debs" - remove all packages and clean sources.
+Default value is `"make,debs"` - clean sources and remove all packages.
 Changing this option can be useful when rebuilding images or building more than one image
-    - "make" = execute _make clean_ for selected kernel and u-boot sources,
+    - "make" = execute `make clean` for selected kernel and u-boot sources,
-	- "images" = delete "./output/images" (complete OS images),
+	- "images" = delete `output/images` (complete OS images),
-	- "debs" = delete "./output/debs" (kernel, u-boot and other packages),
+	- "debs" = delete "`output/debs` (kernel, u-boot and other packages),
-	- "cache" = delete "./output/cache" (rootfs cache),
+	- "cache" = delete `output/cache` (rootfs cache),
-	- "sources" = delete "./sources" (all downloaded sources)
+	- "sources" = delete `sources` (all downloaded sources)
 - **KERNEL\_KEEP\_CONFIG** (yes|no):
     - set to "yes" to use kernel config file from previous compilation for the same branch, device family and version
     - set to "no" to use default or user-provided config file